 Many blogs tend to include personal stories about life.
 There’s nothing wrong with that, but to be a professional blogger, you’ve got to extend beyond yourself.
 Maybe your family is the most important aspect of your life.
-To look like a pro blogger, you’ve got to move from generalities to specificities.
+To look like a pro blogger, you’ve got to move from generalities to specifics.

 Let’s say the kids make a mess in the house.
 You write up a blog post about how you cleaned it up.
 It’s sort of funny, sort of serious, and you offer a lesson learned at the end of it – like when it’s quiet, you know the kids are getting into trouble.

-Great.
-But blog posts like that are a dime a dozen.
-Add specificity to it so that a sponsor might want to get involved with your blogging efforts.
+That is great, but blog posts like that are a dime a dozen.
+By adding specificity to it, a sponsor might want to get involved with your blogging efforts.

 #3.
 Don’t settle for a selfie in the bio or “about me” page.

 Being a pro blogger means thinking differently in all aspects of your blog.
 Just one little touch of amateurism can offer a new visitor the wrong impression.
 Since blogging is personal, many visitors want to know about the blog’s author before they actually commit to reading the a blog on a consistent basis.

 This is where the power of a professional photograph can really give your blog a boost.
 Selfies have their place on social media and personal journal blogs, but they don’t leave the same first impression that a professional image can create.

 The good news is that today even a smartphone can be used to take professional picture.
 All you need to do is ask your spouse or a friend to take the picture.
 Here are a few tips for taking a great picture to use for your blog.